emelineniyogisubizo/Bookreviewweb/README.md

 # Bookreviewweb
-# This repository is created to develop a book themes and review as a team collabratively.
+# This repository is created to develop a book themes and review website as a team collabratively.